-This second method to perform space cutting consists in predicting upstream pockets and cavities on the surface receptor with additional programs and carry out dockings only on these pockets [27][28].
-For this Pocket Search method (PS), we used the Fpocket program [29] that screens pockets and cavities using a geometrical algorithm based on Voronoï tessellations.
+This second method to perform space cutting consists in predicting upstream pockets and cavities on the surface receptor with additional programs and carry out dockings only on these pockets [33][34].
+For this Pocket Search method (PS), we used the Fpocket program [35] that screens pockets and cavities using a geometrical algorithm based on Voronoï tessellations.
 The second version of the software (Fpocket2) is compatible with a multiprocessing parallel use.
-Only pockets that show a long side superior to a third of the whole protein longest side and inferior to the half of the whole protein longest side are conserved as to limit the number of generated jobs and to avoid multiexploration of the same space.
-One advantage of the pocket strategy is to refocuse the docking algorithm exploration zones only on predictive biological sites of interest (potential binding sites).
-As only these interesting zones are included in the docking procedure they can drastically improve the overall inverse docking performance.
-At the opposite side, the pocket search is a predictive method and as such it may exclude some potential zones, which should not be overpassed by the AC method described above.
+Only pockets that show a long side superior to a third of the whole protein longest side and inferior to the half of the whole protein longest side are conserved in order to limit the number of generated jobs and to avoid multiexploration of the same space.
+One advantage of the pocket strategy is that it refocuses the docking algorithm exploration zones only on predictive biological sites of interest (potential binding sites).
+As only these interesting zones are included in the docking procedure they can drastically improve the overall inverse performance.
+On the opposite side, the pocket search is a predictive method and as such it may exclude some potential zones, which should not be overpassed by the AC method described above.